2022 Weighted Caseload Measures

 What is “Relative Severity of Need?”

-The 2019 weighted caseload data indicates that the state average utilization is 1.03.
-This means, on average, each court is carrying a caseload that would take 1.03 judges to handle or, conversely, each court has 3% more cases than it could process under the WCL standard.
-This also means that, in order to bring every court to 1.0 utilization, the state needs 14 additional judicial officers.
+Over the past ten years (2013-2022), the weighted caseload data indicates the state average utilization was 1.08.
+This means, on average, each court is carrying a caseload that would take 1.08 judges to handle or, conversely, each court has 8% more cases than it could process under the WCL standard.
+This also means that, in order to bring every court to 1.0 utilization, the state needs additional judicial officers.
 Given the fact that there is a statewide need for more judges, how can we determine where the need is most serious?

 The “relative severity of need” concept provides a relative comparison of the need for new judges in each county.
 The “Severity of Need” table reflects the counties’ WCL need sorted by largest to smallest.